 Gold braces differ from the classic, silver-coloured braces in one simple way: the stainless-steel components are plated with gold.
 This creates a look where both the brackets fixed to your teeth and the wire attached to them are gold in appearance.

 Orthodontic solutions that offer different looks include:

 Even though your appearance might be your biggest concern, consider that every orthodontic solution may not be the right choice for your situation.
 Other factors should also weigh into your decision as they can vary in cost, treatment time, and effectiveness.
 Ask your dental professional for their expert opinion on the best option for your individual needs.

 How much are gold braces?
 The cost of braces varies greatly based on your location, dental professional, treatment required, and the type of braces.
-According to the Cleveland Clinic, braces typically cost between $3,000-$6,000, if not more.
+As far as average cost of traditional braces and ceramic braces are concerned, price will vary based on your city and dentist.
 Gold braces will generally cost more than stainless-steel counterparts due to the expenses from the gold plating and the gold itself.

 Practicing proper oral hygiene is always important but is especially vital when you have braces.
 Maintaining healthy habits will help prevent tooth decay or damage to your braces.

 - Avoid whitening products as they do not reach under your brackets, and your teeth could be a different colour upon removal.